featherless/travel.jeffverkoeyen.com/_posts/2013-10-25-travel-panama.md

     <div class="row-fluid container-narrow">
       <div class="span12">
         <p>
-          The first time I tried to take money ($200) out of an ATM I was surprised to have my transaction seemingly "canceled" right at the last second.
+          The first time I tried to take cash ($200) out of an ATM I was surprised to have my transaction seemingly "canceled" right at the last second.
 Thinking this to be a fluke, I attempted another transaction with the same results.
 I had notified my bank of my travel plans so my card shouldn't have been getting blocked.
 After going to another bank and